You are here

-MHA"s Regional Policy Committee (RPC) works with seven of our most knowledgeable affiliate public policy or executives directors across 7 regions in the country.
-To learn more about the RPC and to access information from past meetings, visit our Regional Policy Council page.
+MHA's Regional Policy Council (RPC) works with seven of our most knowledgeable affiliate public policy or executive directors across 7 regions in the country.
+To learn more about the RPC and to access information from past meetings, visit our Regional Policy Council Page.

 The relationship between states and the federal government can be confusing, particularly for advocacy work.
-To learn about what distinguishes the states from the federal government in terms of mental health, read our introduction on The Federal and State Role in Mental Health.
+To learn what distinguishes the states from the federal government in terms of mental health, read our introduction to The Federal and State Role in Mental Health.